COVID-19: Coronavirus and the Church

 From the Child Mind Institute

-“Another danger of pandemics is people taking advantage,” says the Rev. Don Remick, one of the UCC Southern New England Conference’s bridge Conference ministers.
-He lists these possible scams to watch out for:
+The Rev. Don Remick, one of the UCC Southern New England Conference’s bridge Conference ministers, lists these possible scams to watch out for:

 - Phishing emails from cyber-criminals posing as reputed organizations like the Centers for Disease Control and Prevention (CDC) or the World Health Organization (WHO).
 These emails contain a malicious file attachment that claims to be useful information about coronavirus.
 When the unsuspecting victim opens the attachment, malware is installed on their PC.